 One alternative to transrating to provide adaptive bitrate is simulcast.
 In this technique, the publisher sends multiple streams with different bitrates instead of one stream.
 The server selects the best stream for the clients by considering the network quality.

-Using an open-source WebRTC server for free must sound great.
-Ant Media has started to offer a pay-as-you-go license to contribute to the streaming world with 100 hours of free usage every month.
-There are no stream or viewer limits.
-This a unique opportunity, especially for people with limited use of WebRTC streaming server needs.
+Either way, there are no streaming or viewer limits.
+This is a unique opportunity, especially for people with limited use of WebRTC streaming server needs.